seanreed1111/sql-recipes/recipes.md

 ...
 ```
 ## Suppose that you want to retrieve rows for “big” mail messages (defined as those larger than 50,000 bytes), but you want them to be displayed and sorted by sizes in terms of kilobytes, not bytes.
 In this case, the values to sort are calculated by an expression: FLOOR((size+1023)/1024)
 ## Wondering about the +1023 in the FLOOR( ) expression?
 That’s there so that size values group to the nearest upper boundary of the 1024-byte categories.
-Without it, the values `GROUP BY` lower boundaries (for example, a 2047-byte message would be reported as having a size of 1 kilobyte rather than 2).
+Without it, the values `GROUP BY` lower boundaries (for example, a 2047-byte message would be reported as HAVING a size of 1 kilobyte rather than 2).
 ## There are two ways to use an expression for sorting query results.
 First, you can put the expression directly in the `ORDER BY` clause:

 ```sql